Available Tax Forms

 the month entered on line 50372.
 50372

-on my self-employment earnings and resume contributing on the first day of the month entered
+self-employment earnings and resume contributing to the CPP on the first day of the month

 Month

-Part 2 – Determine the number of months for the CPP contributions calculation
+Part 2 – Number of months to use for your CPP contributions calculation

 Enter "12" on line A below unless any of the following conditions apply:

-b) You were receiving a CPP or QPP disability pension for all of 2023.
-Enter "0" on line A. If you started or stopped
+b) You were receiving a CPP or QPP disability pension for all of 2024.
+Enter "0" on line A. If you started or stopped receiving

-on line A. If you had self-employment income in 2023 and entered a month on line 50372 of Part 1, enter on line A
+on line A. If you had self-employment income in 2024 and entered a month on line 50372 of Part 1, enter on line A the

-contributions in a previous year and you have not revoked that election.
+contributions in a previous year, and have not revoked that election.
 Enter "0" on line A

-contributions in a previous year and you revoked that election in 2023.
+contributions in a previous year, and revoked that election in 2024.
 Enter the number of months in the year after the

 of Part 1, enter on line A the number of months in the year after and including the month you entered on line 50374